|Duration||Attendance on two days plus twelve weeks on-line distance learning.|

 - Plan the follow up of patients who have had surgery for heart disease

-This module consists of distance learning units over 12 weeks supported by two workshop days covering practical skills cardiovascular disease prevention, identification, investigation and management.
+Module Content: There will be eight units delivered as a distance learning module on Canvas over 12 weeks.
+There will also be two workshop days covering practical skills cardiovascular disease prevention, identification, investigation and management.

 Additional Teaching Mode Information

-There will be a1 hour Blackboard* training session in advance of course start date.
-12 hrs of workshops are delivered (dates to be confirmed) plus allow 4-6 hrs per week x 12 weeks distance learning –reading courses material and participating in on line discussion board.
+There will be an introductory Canvas* training session on-line in advance of the course start date.
+There will be two study days (12 hrs) delivered from 9.00 a.m. to 5.00 p.m. in Brookfield U.C.C. on Saturdays plus 4-6 hours per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.

-*Blackboard is an online learning environment available to all staff and students in UCC.
+*Canvas is an on-line learning environment available to all staff and students in U.C.C.

 The Department of General Practice Continuing Professional Development modules are designed for General Practitioners and Practice Nurses working in primary care.
 Admission to the module(s) will be subject to internal university approval processes on the recommendation of the Head of the Department of General Practice.

 A minimum of 15 students is required for the course to run.
 Applicants are advised to register an interest in the course in the first instance with the Department of General Practice.